Glass is a non-absorbent painting support which does not allow paint to easily adhere to it – apart from through the paint's own drying process.

 For this reason the outlines of a subject painted on glass need to be simplified when applied to an extremely smooth glass surface.
 Simplifying a subject does not necessitate detract from the end result after the painting is completed and the final result can often have an appearance similar to that of naive art in relation to composition and form and a certain number of other details.
 Many artists may find that such simplification can actually be very appealing.

 Working the paint or changing outlines without smudging the surrounding areas of undried paint may require some concentration in the beginning, as well as a certain amount of skill, but with patience and the development of their skills using this painting technique, artists will find that applying and mastering the use of glass as a support will become easier as time progresses.

 Choose clear unflawed glass (or plexiglass) in the shape and size you wish to use.
 In order to begin mastering the technique of reverse painting it is advised to choose smaller sizes to begin with.

 It is important to use a paint that will adhere properly to the surface of the glass.
-Oil based paints or acrylics are often used for this reason.There are also opaque and transparent ceramic artist colours that have been especially manufactured for using on a non-absorbent surface.
-Metallic colours (eg. gold, silver or copper) can also be interesting to work with.
+Oil based paints or acrylics are often used for this reason.There are also opaque and transparent ceramic artist colors that have been specially manufactured for using on a non-absorbent surface.
+Metallic colors (eg. Gold, silver or copper) can also be interesting to work with.
 There are an increasing number of new art products available today that may be suitable for painting on a non-absorbent surface such as glass.

 To begin choose a selection of small or medium-sized paintbrushes with fine, flat and pointed tips.
 Larger brushes can be used for working on a larger scale.
 Artists can also use less conventional tools for applying paint if they wish, depending on the effects obtained through experimentation that may interest them.